Enjoy your summer vacation on the north shore of PEI, Canada!

 Anne of Green Gables Museum at Silverbush, Park Corner (20 min.)

-More Anne Events:
+More Anne Activities:

 Antiques, Craft Shops & Art Galleries